hateVtubers/next-firebase-auth-cookies/README.md

 ## Get User with ssr

-this hook create a listener with user logIn or logOut by default the value is `undefined` you can change this value
+this hook create a listener for logIn or logOut by default the value is `undefined` you can change this value

 ```jsx